 Email Poem |

-Analysis and Comments on 489.
+Comments, Analysis, and Meaning on 489.
 Song—Behold my love how green the groves

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 489.
 Song—Behold my love how green the groves here.